SALAD: Achieve High-Sparsity Attention via Efficient Linear Attention Tuning for Video Diffusion Transformer: Introduction

-Higher sparsity leads to lower computational cost in sparse attention.
-However, training-free sparse attention can only achieve limited sparsity~\cite{xi2025sparse, yang2025sparse, zhang2025spargeattn, zhang2025ditfastattnv2}, such as $40\% \sim 60\%$ under sequence length of 30k.
-Training-based approaches can achieve remarkable sparsity of $80\%$ to $95\%$, yet they incur substantial training overhead in both data preparation and computation.
-For instance, VMoBA~\cite{wu2025vmoba} requires approximately 182\,GPU hours to train their sparse attention model on the large-scale Koala-36M dataset~\cite{wang2025koala}.
 Fine-tuning with Low-Rank Adaptation (LoRA)~\cite{hu2022lora} provides a parameter-efficient approach for recovering performance after compression of large models~\cite{dettmers2023qlora,zhang2023loraprune}.
-In Transformers, LoRA typically adapts the attention projection matrices ($W_q$, $W_k$, $W_v$, $W_o$) while keeping all other parameters frozen.
-But when applied to ultra-sparse attention models and fine-tuned with a limited training budget, achieving performance comparable to the dense counterpart becomes challenging.
-As shown in Fig.~\ref{fig:main_results}, the sparse attention model fine-tuned with LoRA still exhibits degradation relative to the full-attention baseline, even under a moderate sparsity level of 77.4\%.
+In Transformers, LoRA typically adapts the attention projection matrices ($W^Q$, $W^K$, $W^V$, $W^O$) while keeping all other parameters frozen.
+But when applied to ultra-sparse attention models and fine-tuned with a limited training resources, achieving performance comparable to the dense counterpart becomes challenging.
+As shown in Fig.~\ref{fig:main_results}, the sparse attention model fine-tuned with LoRA still exhibits degradation relative to the full-attention baseline, even under a moderate sparsity.
 The evaluation score is computed as the sum of selected VBench~\cite{huang2024vbench} metrics, including \textit{Subject Consistency}, \textit{Background Consistency}, \textit{Imaging Quality}, and \textit{Text Consistency (Overall Consistency)}.